robeio/robe-react-ui/manual/keywords.md

 #### props

-* `value`: React.PropTypes.any // selected value or values
+* `value`: PropTypes.any // selected value or values
-* `style`: React.PropTypes.object // Style map for the component.
+* `style`: PropTypes.object // Style map for the component.
-* `label`: React.PropTypes.string // Label for the form control.
+* `label`: PropTypes.string // Label for the form control.
-* `items`: React.PropTypes.array // map array of options to render.
+* `items`: PropTypes.array // map array of options to render.
-* `multi`: React.PropTypes.bool multi select value
+* `multi`: PropTypes.bool multi select value
-* `valueField`: React.PropTypes.any // key of given map array `items`
+* `valueField`: PropTypes.any // key of given map array `items`
-* `textField`: React.PropTypes.string // presented text of give map array `items`
+* `textField`: PropTypes.string // presented text of give map array `items`
-* `placeHolder`: React.PropTypes.string // displayed when there's no value
+* `placeHolder`: PropTypes.string // displayed when there's no value
-* `onChange`: React.PropTypes.func // callback function when selected values changed
+* `onChange`: PropTypes.func // callback function when selected values changed
-* `onClick`: React.PropTypes.func // callback function when component clicked
+* `onClick`: PropTypes.func // callback function when component clicked
-* `validations`: React.PropTypes.object // Validations for the component
+* `validations`: PropTypes.object // Validations for the component
-* `noResultsText`: React.PropTypes.string // presented message if any result not shown.
+* `noResultsText`: PropTypes.string // presented message if any result not shown.
-* `disabled`: React.PropTypes.bool // disabled
+* `disabled`: PropTypes.bool // disabled
-* `searchable`: React.PropTypes.bool // whether to enable searching feature or not
+* `searchable`: PropTypes.bool // whether to enable searching feature or not